 Meredith Goldsmith teaches 19tth- and 20th-century American literature, Methods in Literature, and the Common Intellectual Experience.
 She is a scholar of late nineteenth- and early-twentieth-century American women’s writing, is the editor of the Edith Wharton Review, Middlebrow Moderns: Popular Women’s Writing of the 1920s (Northeastern UP), Edith Wharton and Cosmopolitanism (UP of Florida), and Reconceiving the Century’s Turn: Critical Essays on American Literary History (forthcoming).
 She has published numerous articles on early twentieth-century US literature in scholarly journals, including Legacy: A Journal of US Women’s Writing, American Literary Realism, American Literary History, Mosaic: An Interdisciplinary Journal of Literature, and modern fiction studies.
-Her project on GIS for the humanities can also be found on-line at Mapping Literary Visions.
+Her project on GIS for the humanities can be found on-line at Mapping Literary Visions.
 She currently serves as associate dean of the college.

 See her work in the Ursinus College Digital Repository.

 American Literature of the 19th and 20th centuries

 Late 19th- and early 20th-century American literature

 “Strangers in the Village: Greenwich Village and the Search for Alternative Space in Ethnic Women’s Fiction of the 1920s and 1930s.”
 Black Harlem and the Jewish Lower East Side: Narratives Out of Time.
 Ed.
 Catherine Rottenberg.
 Albany, NY: SUNY Press.
 2013.
 43-64.

 “Cigarettes, Tea, Cards, and Chloral: Addictive Habits and Consumer Culture in The House of Mirth” American Literary Realism 43.3 (2011): 242-258.